 Bill Graham is a CIGI senior fellow, effective October 2013, and is contributing to the Global Security & Politics Program’s research on Internet governance.
 He previously held senior positions with the Internet Society and the Governance of Canada, and in the private sector.
 In 2011, Bill was appointed to the ICANN Board of Directors by the Generic Names Supporting Organization.

 Melissa Hathaway is a CIGI distinguished fellow, and is contributing to the Global Security & Politics Program’s research on Internet governance.
 Also the president of Hathaway Global Strategies LLC, she has worked as a cyber security advisor to U.S. Presidents George W. Bush and Barack Obama.

-Eric Jardine is a CIGI fellow and assistant professor of political science at Virginia Polytechnic Institute and State University, in Blacksburg, Virginia.
+Eric Jardine is a CIGI fellow with the Global Security & Politics program and assistant professor of political science at Virginia Polytechnic Institute and State University, in Blacksburg, Virginia.
 He joined CIGI as a research fellow in May 2014.
 In this role, he contributed to CIGI’s work on Internet governance, including the CIGI–Chatham House sponsored Global Commission on Internet Governance.

 A practising lawyer, Aaron Shull is CIGI’s managing director and general counsel.
 In addition to advising on a range of domestic legal and corporate matters, he has substantive expertise in international law, global security and internet governance.